JanssenProject/jans/docs/admin/config-guide/oauth-scopes-config.md

     "showInConfigurationEndpoint": true
   }
 }

 ```

-Now let's post the data using below command:
+Now let's post this scope to the Janssen Server to be added to the existing set:

 ```bash title="Command"
  /opt/jans/jans-cli/config-cli.py --operation-id post-oauth-scopes \